Iteo/theme_tailor/packages/theme_tailor/README.md

 ```

 The following code snippet defines the "MyTheme" theme extension class.
-- "MyTheme" extnds `ThemeExtension<MyTheme>`
+- "MyTheme" extends `ThemeExtension<MyTheme>`
 - defined class is immutable with final fields
-- there is one field 'background' of type Color
+- there is one field "background" of type Color
 - "light" and  "dark" static fields matching the default theme names supplied by [theme_tailor_annotation]
 - copy method is created (override of ThemeExtension) with a nullable argument "background" of type "Color"
 - lerp method is created (override of ThemeExtension) with the default lerping method for the "Color" type.